HouseTrip/database-monitor/README.md

 git push heroku master
 ```

-note that the running branch on heroku is always the master, you can
+Note that the running branch on heroku is always the master, you can
 cross push branches, but the heroku side must always be the master branch.

-Everytime you deploy your app should restart, you still can restart it manually if
+Every time you deploy your app should restart, you still can restart it manually
-you want with `heroku restart`
+if you want with `heroku restart`

 To verify if everything is running you can check the logs: